 Frequently Asked Questions about Challenge Data.

-Participant accounts are made for the actual competitors of the challenges.
-Students who participate to a challenge as part of a course project must choose this kind of account.
-Professor accounts allow professors to create course projects in which their students can enroll.
-Through this account, they can track their students’ activity and rankings, and easily download their scientific reports.
+Participant accounts are made for the actual competitors of the challenges, as well as students participating to a course created on the Challenge Data.
+Professor accounts allow professors to create course projects in which their students can enrol.
+They can track their students’ activity and rankings, and easily download their scientific reports.
 It is also possible to take part in challenges as simple competitors with these accounts.
 Challenge provider accounts are made for our partners who provide the datasets.
-It allows to monitor the activity of their challenge through a private dashboard and access live public and private rankings as well as reports communicated by participants.
-Please contact us if you would like to propose a challenge before creating such an account.
+It allows them to monitor the activity of their challenge through a private dashboard and to access live public and private rankings, as well as reports communicated by participants.

 Go to the Challenges page.
 Select the challenge you want to participate in.
 If you participate as part of a specific course in an affiliated academic program, you must select the appropriate course in the list.
 Note that you cannot affect multiple challenges to a given course, so choose this challenge carefully.

 Once you are registered to a challenge, you can submit a prediction file from the "The challenge" tab of a challenge.
-The prediction file must be a .csv file with the correct number of lines and columns, and the correct IDs in the ‘ID’ column, otherwise the evaluation script will raise an error.
+To know exactly what format your submission file should be, you can download the random submission file from the challenge page.
 Along with the prediction file, you can enter the name of the algorithm you used and the description of the parameters.
-These pieces of information will remain invisible to other participants, so do not hesitate to fill them precisely.
-They will be stored in your personal space, allowing you to track your progress on this challenge.
+It allows you to track your progress on this challenge.
+These will remain invisible to other participants, so do not hesitate to fill them precisely.

 In order to avoid overfitting the test set, submissions are limited to 2 every 24 hours be it for a solo participant or a team.